arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 3. Don't reinvent representing lists, dicts, enums, objects, etc in text — each language has it already solved
 4. Don't write parsing logic — check parameters instead

 Focus on writing useful and friendly functional interface, not CLI.
+The latter can be auto-generated.

 ### — How about an example for dealing with more complex parametrization?